Excess Contributions

 If you (or your employer for pooled registered pension plan (PRPP) purposes) contribute more to your RRSP, PRPP or SPP, or your spouse's or common-law partner's RRSP or SPP than your RRSP deduction limit allows, you will have an excess contribution.

-- withdrew the excess amounts before the end of the month when the excess contribution was made
+- you withdrew the excess amounts before the end of the month when the excess contribution was made

-- contributed to a qualifying group plan
+- your contributions were qualifying group plan amounts

 If you withdrew the excess amounts under the Home Buyers’ Plan (HBP) or Lifelong Learning Plan (LLP), you may still be required to pay the 1% tax on all of your excess contributions.